saadHajari/classification_X/README.md

 To further enhance the project, consider adding the following feature:

-**Generic Program or API with Endpoints**
+**Generic Program or API with Endpoints** ✅
-**Develop a generic program or RESTful API with endpoints to:**
+**Develop a generic program or RESTful API with endpoints to:** ✅

-- Compare different machine learning models.
+- Compare different machine learning models. ✅
-- Switch between TF-IDF and Bag of Words vectorization techniques.
+- Switch between TF-IDF and Bag of Words vectorization techniques. ✅
-- Serve predictions for new text data.
+- Serve predictions for new text data. ✅

 **Example API Endpoints**

-- **GET /models:** Retrieve a list of available ML models and their metrics.
+- **GET /models:** Retrieve a list of available ML models and their metrics. ✅
-- **POST /predict:** Accept a text input and return predictions from a specified model and vector type.
+- **POST /predict:** Accept a text input and return predictions from a specified model and vector type. ✅
-- **GET /compare:**  Generate a comparison chart of model performances for both vectorization techniques.
+- **GET /compare:**  Generate a comparison chart of model performances for both vectorization techniques. ✅

   This addition would make the project highly extensible and allow users to interact programmatically with the machine learning pipeline.

 License
 =======

-This project is licensed under the **MIT License**.
+This project is licensed under the **Apache License 2.0**.
 See the LICENSE file for full details.